-Step 1 in ambiguity correction is to get the data back into beam coordinates.
-Search for “Coordinate Transformation” in our FAQ database to find an explanation on how to do this, or consult our Practical Primer for Pulse-Coherent Instruments available under Documents.
+Step 1 in phase wrap correction is to get the data back into beam coordinates.
+Search for “Coordinate Transformation” in our FAQ database to find an explanation on how to do this, or consult our Practical Primer for Pulse-Coherent Instruments

 Step 2 is to find the Ambiguity Velocity.
 Ambiguity Velocity (the velocity corresponding to pi, denoted V_amb) is the maximum beam velocity that can be measured by the instrument in its deployed configuration.
 This is set by the Nominal Velocity Range in the configuration window of the software.
 There are two ways of finding this velocity:

 - A simple estimate of V_amb is the average of the absolute values of the maximum and minimum measured velocities.

-- A more accurate method is to find the maximum velocity using the expression c / ( 4 * f * timeLagInSeconds ), where c is the speed of sound, f is the instrument frequency and timeLagInSeconds is pulled from the configuration information in the *.HDR file.
+- A more accurate method is to find the maximum velocity using the expression c / ( 4 * f * timeLagInSeconds ), where c is the speed of sound, f is the instrument frequency and timeLagInSeconds is pulled from the configuration information in the *.hdr file.
 (This formula is the standard Pulse-Coherent maximum velocity calculation.
 Search for “lag” in our FAQ database to read more about this topic.)

 Step 3 is to remove the V_amb.
 The procedure is as follows: